The 8 Biggest Mistakes Live Streamers Make (Update)

 We know, we know, it sounds expensive, and it can be.
 Don’t worry, we have plenty of recommendations for creating a streaming studio setup affordably.
 You can also check out our recommended equipment for live events here, including microphones and cameras.
 Some of these cameras are as follows, according to your streaming use case:

-Not Optimizing Stream Quality
+2. Not Optimizing Stream Quality

 There are many ways to optimize your stream quality aside from equipment and setup.
 You can start with simple things, like closing out your open applications to reduce bandwidth usage.
 Another significant mistake that streamers make too often is not testing a stream beforehand.
 Even if you’ve streamed a million times before and it feels like second nature, it never hurts to test everything before going live.

 Optimizing your stream’s quality is also where a streaming solution is advantageous.
 A cloud or software-based platform provides tried-and-true configurations you can use to ensure everything flows smoothly.
 Smaller creators might be able to get away with a social media site, but businesses that need more functionality and monetization capabilities benefit from fuller control and broader customization opportunities.
-The best kind of streaming solution allows you to
+The best kind of streaming solution allows you to:

 And much more.
 All of these elements ensure you provide your audience with the best experience possible, from camera recording to playback on a viewer’s screen.

-Sticking to One Platform
+3. Sticking to One Platform

 You’ll do yourself a disservice by sticking to one streaming platform, such as Instagram or YouTube.
 Doing so limits your reach to whatever audience already uses the site (unless you market yourself really well on additional channels).
 There are people out there who prefer not to have specific social media accounts and you’ll miss out on their potential viewership by not meeting them where they’re at.

-Neglecting the Technical Details
+4. Neglecting the Technical Details

 Or at least, work with someone who knows what they’re doing.
 Fortunately, streaming solutions make this part easy.
 If the platform itself doesn’t walk you through it, customer support will, and some even offer support during live events so everything happens according to plan.

-Winging a Stream
+5. Winging a Stream or Streaming Irregularly

 Now, let’s address some big streaming mistakes that are less technical and more about what happens on-camera.
 Something major you’ll want to avoid is winging a stream.
 By this, we mean going live without a plan for what you’ll say, present, or do.
 You don’t need to script every second of your stream, but turning on your camera for the sake of it likely won’t result in enticing content.
 Your audience will easily be able to tell you’re just rambling and won’t feel inclined to keep coming back.